 Services and engagement models.
 Three ways to work together, designed around outcomes rather than hours billed.

 A 340+ skill AI agent system.
 The site runs on Skillet, my consulting practice skill library.
-Every tool, every content generation workflow, every audit template is a reusable skill that I also use with clients.
-The site is not a brochure for my work -- it is an artifact of my work.
+Every tool, every content workflow, every audit template is a reusable skill I also use with clients.
+The site isn't a brochure for my work - it's an artifact of it.

 What I cut

 RICE scoring and the pre-mortem killed more features than they approved.
-That is the point.
+That's the point.

 A testimonial carousel.
 Low-impact, high-maintenance.
 Client quotes are more credible embedded in case studies where they have context.

 A pricing calculator.
 Sounded clever in brainstorming, scored poorly in RICE.
-Prospects who need a calculator are not ready to buy.
+Prospects who need a calculator aren't ready to buy.

 Three paid products.
 The original plan included a PM Case Study Kit, an AI Playbook, and the Consulting Starter Pack.
-The revised plan ships one.
+Revised plan ships one.
 Validate the model before scaling the catalog.

 A newsletter signup.
 Deferred, not killed.
-Email nurture requires Resend integration and ongoing content commitments.
-At 8 hours a week, I cannot sustain both a blog cadence and a newsletter.
+At 8 hours a week, I can't sustain both a blog cadence and a newsletter.
 The blog serves the same audience-building purpose with lower operational cost.

 An interactive resume timeline.
 The resume is a PDF.
 Hiring managers expect a PDF.
-Overengineering the format does not make the content more compelling.
+Overengineering the format doesn't make the content more compelling.

 Every cut traced back to the same logic: does this move a key result, and can I sustain it at 8-12 hours per week?
-If the answer to either question was no, it was out.
+If either answer was no, it was out.

 The dual-stream model

-The most unusual structural decision was running two strategies in parallel on the same site.
+The most unusual structural decision: two strategies running in parallel on the same site.

-Stream A is the product business: free tools that demonstrate capability, a paid Consulting Starter Pack, and eventually a broader digital product catalog.
-This stream targets career transitioners and independent consultants.
+Stream A is the product business: free tools, a paid Consulting Starter Pack, and eventually a broader digital product catalog.
+Targets career transitioners and independent consultants.

 Stream B is the professional surface: portfolio case studies, blog posts that show how I think, and enough social proof that a hiring manager can evaluate me without a phone screen.
-This stream targets VPs and Directors making hiring decisions.
+Targets VPs and Directors making hiring decisions.

-This is not an accident.
-The OKR workshop surfaced that both streams serve the same north star metric: Monthly Qualified Engagements.
-A portfolio deep read from a hiring manager counts the same as a tool completion from a career transitioner.
+Both streams serve the same north star: Monthly Qualified Engagements.
 The site succeeds when people engage deeply, regardless of which door they came through.

 What shipped and how fast

-The entire product strategy process -- all 15 steps, all artifacts -- ran in roughly two weeks of part-time work.
+The entire product strategy process ran in roughly two weeks of part-time work.
 The site build followed across 6 sprints.
-At the time of writing, the site has 20+ published blog posts, 5 interactive tools, a full portfolio, and a services section.
+At time of writing: 20+ published blog posts, 5 interactive tools, a full portfolio, and a services section.

-AI tooling was a force multiplier.
-I used Claude to run every step of the product strategy process, to draft and refine content, to build the site itself, and to write this post.
-The skill library that powers the site is also the skill library I used to build it.
-That is not a parlor trick -- it is a proof point.
-If I am going to sell AI-powered consulting tools, the most credible thing I can do is use them myself, visibly.
+AI tooling was the force multiplier.
+I used Claude to run every step of the strategy process, draft and refine content, build the site, and write this post.
+The skill library that powers the site is the same one I used to build it.
+That's not a parlor trick - it's a proof point.
+If I'm going to sell AI-powered consulting tools, the most credible thing I can do is use them visibly.

-The lesson: shipping velocity matters more than polish.
+Shipping velocity matters more than polish.
 A site with real content and working tools outperforms a beautiful site with placeholder text.
-Every week the portfolio sat unpublished was a week Hannah could not find me.
+Every week the portfolio sat unpublished was a week Hannah couldn't find me.

 The foundation is down.
-The next 90 days are about validation: do hiring managers actually visit candidate sites?
+Next 90 days are about validation: do hiring managers actually visit candidate sites?
 Do career transitioners complete the tools?
 Does the Consulting Starter Pack sell?

-If you are a product leader thinking about building your own site, my advice is simple: run the same process you would run for a client.
+If you're a product leader thinking about building your own site: run the same process you'd run for a client.
 Your site is a product.
-Treat it like one.
-Define the jobs it needs to do, score the features, cut what does not move the metric, and ship before you are comfortable.
+Define the jobs it needs to do, score the features, cut what doesn't move the metric, and ship before you're comfortable.